F.C. Carlow: South East Development Academy

 F.C.
-Carlow developed from the South East Development Academy, a youth football academy that recruited players from Carlow, Wicklow and Wexford.
+Carlow developed from the South East Development Academy, a youth football academy that recruited players from counties Carlow, Wicklow and Wexford.
 During the mid-2000s the academy entered teams in the Foyle Cup and the Galway Cup, playing against youth teams representing Celtic F.C., Bohemians, Calgary Foothills F.C. and the Republic of Ireland U15s.
 In 2007 the academy announced their plans to enter a team in the League of Ireland U20 Division, using the name South East F.C., however they subsequently entered the division under the name F.C.
 Carlow.
 On 28 September 2008 the club made their debut in the U20 Division with a home game against Cobh Ramblers.

 A Championship

 Between 2009 and 2011, F.C.
 Carlow played in the A Championship.
-On April 5, 2009 F.C.
+On April 5, 2009, F.C.
 Carlow made their debut in the A Championship with a 1–1 home draw against Cork City A. During this time, the club also competed in the FAI Cup, the League of Ireland Cup and the Leinster Senior Cup.
 In 2010 they were semi-finalists in the A Championship Cup, losing out after extra time and penalties to the eventual winners Sporting Fingal A. Following the demise of the A Championship, F.C.
 Carlow subsequently played one season in the new League of Ireland U19 Division.